 All that said, for years this one Christmas song has struck me as particularly powerful.
 Not only is the music itself stirring, but the lyrics are highly subversive of the materialistic approach to the holiday.
 Taking a cue from the story, recounted in the Gospels, of angels heralding the birth of the Messiah to shepherds in the neighborhood of Bethlehem, the song tells of a “poor boy” who is summoned to greet the “newborn king” but has no gift to offer him.
 Instead, he plays his drum.
 Mary gives permission, the animals in the stable keep time, and the Christ-child smiles in appreciation.
 It is a sparse, simple story, and most of the lyrics aren’t even words at all, just the drum’s refrain, “pa rum pum pum pum.”
 If it weren’t so elegantly profound it would border on the saccharine.

-(I’ve recently become quite partial to this 2013 version, by the a cappella group Pentatonix.
+I’ve recently become quite partial to this 2013 version, by the a cappella group Pentatonix.
 It is musically pretty stunning, and somehow the unadorned human voice—the “sacred harp” that every person possesses, in the language of America’s most significant a cappella tradition—fits the story perfectly.
 And I should point out that the song is also a memorable element of Season 1, Episode 10 of The West Wing, “In Excelsis Deo” (1999).
-I submit that if you watch the whole episode and get through to the end—with scenes of a boys’ choir singing that song in the White House interwoven with those of the burial, with full military honor guard, of a homeless Korean War veteran at Arlington National Cemetery—without shedding a tear, then you have a hard, hard heart and there’s just not a thing I can do for you!)
+I submit that if you watch the whole episode and get through to the end—with scenes of a boys’ choir singing that song in the White House interwoven with those of the burial of a homeless Korean War veteran at Arlington National Cemetery with full military honors—without shedding a tear, then you have a hard, hard heart and there’s just not a thing I can do for you!

 What makes the important truths in this song stand out all the more is that was written in 1941 and first recorded in the mid-1950s, when the modern consumer culture and feel-good religion were just coming into their own.
 While the language of the song refers unambiguously to the origins of a specific religion, I read it as an expression of universal themes at the heart not only of Christianity, but of all the great religious systems of humanity.